 We adored this viewpoint when we were hiking the South West Coast Path (and aiming for Ilfracombe!); not only did it remind us that we were nearly at our destination, but it also showed off our favourite North Devon beach town in its best light!

 Walk to Hele Beach

-Ilfracombe Museum is in the town centre and is one of the best things to do in Devon in the rain.
-The town museum details life in Ilfracombe, including a Victorian kitchen, an exhibition on historical tools and trades, a gallery of the town and an exhibition about Lundy Island.
+Detailing historic life in Ilfracombe, the museum incorporates a Victorian kitchen, an exhibition on historical tools and trades, a gallery of the town and an exhibition about Lundy Island.

-Have a game of crazy golf
+Take a whirl on crazy golf

 Try a Devonshire cream tea at one of the many cafes

 There’s one major sweet treat that you need to try when you’re in Devon – a cream tea.